Updates

 InVideo AI’s core value was never really about Sora.
 It was about what no other tool at this price does: give you a finished, distributable video from a text prompt in under five minutes.
 Script written, stock footage pulled from 16 million assets, cloned voiceover applied, captions on, music under, ready to post.
 Sora added a premium generative layer on top of that workflow.
 The layer is now temporary.
 What’s underneath it is still real.

-Here’s the part that the promotional copy buries: generative AI features are charged at API rates from a separate credit pool.
-One Ultra-quality VEO 3.1 clip costs 160 credits.
-The Plus plan’s 1,000 monthly credits gives you roughly six Ultra-quality videos per month.
+Here’s the part the promotional copy buries: generative AI features are charged at API rates from a separate credit pool.
+One Ultra-quality VEO 3.1 clip costs 160 credits — confirmed in InVideo’s own help center.
+The Plus plan’s 1,000 monthly credits gives you roughly six Ultra-quality one-minute videos per month.
 A verified G2 reviewer paid $60 for the Max plan and got two minutes of video.
 InVideo is a tremendous workflow tool.
 It is not an unlimited generative video tool at the entry price.
-Those are different things, and InVideo is counting on you not noticing the difference.

 What Works